 You and your horse might be in dangerous situations together.
 So, you must always keep a level head and be able to work under pressure.
 Not only are you trying to control a crowd situation, but you are also responsible for your horse.

 You are required to complete formal police training, passing all tests.
 Additional training for your division is a must afterward.

 If you’re passionate about equine wellbeing, you might be interested in becoming an animal abuse investigator.
 You can advocate for horses by protecting them or extracting them from harmful or neglectful situations.

 You will carefully investigate claims of abuse and neglect to determine a route of action.
-You keep files and research based on your findings.
-You will follow up with potential and repeated offenders to make sure things are operating smoothly.
+You will keep files and research based on your findings.
+You will then follow up with potential and repeated offenders to make sure things are operating smoothly.

 12. Equestrian Illustration Artist